30 Children’s Books to Celebrate Black History Month (Chinese / English)

 亨利的自由之箱 / Henry’s Freedom Box

-Based on a true story from the underground railroad, Henry “Box” Brown dreams about freedom when he is taken from his family and loses his own children when they are sold by their enslavers.
-With the help of his Black friend and white doctor, this brave man escapes to freedom by mailing himself in a crate to the North.
+Based on a true story, Henry “Box” Brown is taken from his family and loses his children when they are sold.
+With the help of friends, this brave man escapes to freedom by mailing himself in a crate to the North.

 TRIGGER WARNING: Enslavement and forced separation from family.